 Colgate University Libraries Collection Development Policy for Video/DVD

-The Colgate University library collects non-print materials in VHS cassette, and DVD.
-Whenever possible we will purchase the DVD format.
+The Colgate University Libraries collects non-print materials in VHS cassette, DVD, and streaming.
+Whenever possible we will purchase the Blu-ray format.

 Audiovisual orders are accepted from all current Colgate University faculty.

 Selection Criteria for Videos/AV:

 - Curricular relevance.
 Highest priority is given to materials that are essential to supporting the curriculum.

 - Purchase price and funding available.
 Matching funds are sought from academic departments or programs requesting non-print material in an effort to extend the limited library/ITS budget.
 Expensive videos/DVD should be previewed by the faculty before purchase.
 Can we afford it and is it worth the price?